Weobley Schools’ Federation: Governing Body

 - Who are our Governors?

 GOVERNOR NAME COMMITTEE Executive Headteacher Dean Williams Resource & Finance Staff Governor Kathryn Jackson SEND & Safeguarding L.A.
-Governor Jan Gay SEND & Safeguarding Parent Governor (Primary) Ivan Morison Achievement & Standards Parent Governor (Secondary) Paul Scourfield Achievement & Standards Co-opted Governor Paul Avery Resource & Finance Co-opted Governor Dave Curd Achievement & Standards Co-opted Governor Kate Ede SEND & Safeguarding Co-opted Governor Stephen Edwards Resource & Finance Co-opted Governor Julia Hall Resource & Finance Co-opted Governor Jacqui Healey SEND & Safeguarding Co-opted Governor Stephen Ware Achievement & Standards Co-opted Governor Stephen Warrell Achievement & Standards / R & F Co-opted Governor Marcus Williams Resource & Finance Co-opted Governor Alun Howard Resource & Finance Associate Member Christine Bryan Resource & Finance Associate Member Andra Milsome SEND & Safeguarding Associate Member Rachel Day SEND & Safeguarding Associate Member Weston Holder Achievement & Standards Associate Member Russell Jones SEND & Safeguarding Associate Member David Nicholas Achievement & Standards Clerk to Governors Jo Shock Clerk (Primary) Lorraine Anderson
+Governor Jan Gay SEND & Safeguarding Parent Governor (Primary) Ivan Morison Achievement & Standards Parent Governor (Secondary) Paul Scourfield Achievement & Standards Co-opted Governor Paul Avery (Chair) Resource & Finance Co-opted Governor Dave Curd Achievement & Standards Co-opted Governor Kate Ede SEND & Safeguarding Co-opted Governor Stephen Edwards Resource & Finance Co-opted Governor Julia Hall Resource & Finance Co-opted Governor Jacqui Healey SEND & Safeguarding Co-opted Governor Stephen Ware Achievement & Standards Co-opted Governor Stephen Warrell Achievement & Standards / R & F Co-opted Governor Marcus Williams Resource & Finance Co-opted Governor Alun Howard Resource & Finance Associate Member Christine Bryan Resource & Finance Associate Member Andra Milsome SEND & Safeguarding Associate Member Rachel Day SEND & Safeguarding Associate Member Weston Holder Achievement & Standards Associate Member Russell Jones SEND & Safeguarding Associate Member David Nicholas Achievement & Standards Clerk to Governors Jo Shock Clerk (Primary) Lorraine Anderson

 - How are our Governors elected?